scipy-lectures/scientific-python-lectures/intro/intro.rst

 Create a file `my_file.py` in a text editor.
 Under EPD, you can use `Scite`, available from the start menu.
 Under Python(x,y), you can use Spyder.
-Under Ubuntu, if you don't already have your favorite editor, I would advise installing `Stani's Python editor`.
+Under Ubuntu, if you don't already have your favorite editor, We would advise installing `Stani's Python editor`.
 In the file, add the following lines::

-    s = `Hello world`
+    s = 'Hello world'
     print(s)

 Now, you can run it in ipython and explore the resulting variables: